What’s REST and SOAP and what do they have to do with APIs?

 How can I automate REST and SOAP API testing?

 There are several solutions available to you here.
-Dotcom-Monitor’s SaaS solution for API testing is called LoadView API.
+The SaaS solution from Dotcom-Monitor for API testing is called LoadView API.

 LoadView offers full load testing and stress testing functionality, so you may find yourself using it for more than just API testing.